 Continuing with the wellness path, this collection of short guided meditations is designed to easily facilitate beginning or ending your busy day with intention and consciousness-tuning.
 Each meditation was written and narrated by Angela, and speaks to different spiritual tenets: gratitude, compassion, forgiveness, mindfulness, goodwill, and being present.
 May these meditations bring some peace to your day.

-And finally, Angela's 2-decade involvement with Elvis Schoenberg's Orchestre Surreal.
+And finally, Angela's nearly 3-decade involvement with Elvis Schoenberg's Orchestre Surreal, a 30-piece orchestra.
 This debut recording, Air Surreal, sets the tone for a whimsical collision of musical genres.
 It combines rock & roll classics with the classical masters, as well as a Pandora's box of world and ethnic music, opera, jazz improvisation, and underscored spoken monologues, for a thoroughly theatrical listening.
 Imagine a collaboration between Jimi Hendrix and Strauss, Jim Morrison and Debussy.
 This melting pot of musical sounds creates an exhilarating experience that captures the imagination and interest of only the most hilariously disturbed.
 Conducted by Elvis Schoenberg, and featuring the vocals of Angela's Orchestre Surreal alter-ego . . .
 The Fabulous Miss Thing.

 (Angela is also the illustrator and designer of all three Orchestre Surreal album covers.)